kneron/kneron-mmsegmentation/docs_kneron/stdc_step_by_step.md

 onnx.save(m,'latest.opt.onnx')
 ```

-### Step 5-5: Configure and load data necessary for ktc, and check if onnx is ok for toolchain
+## Step 5-5: Configure and load data needed for ktc, and check if onnx is ok for toolchain
 ```python
 # npu (only) performance simulation
 km = ktc.ModelConfig((&)model_id_on_public_field, "0001", "720", onnx_model=m)